The maximum efficiency of nano heat engines depends on more than temperature: Efficiency of a heat engine according to macroscopic thermodynamics

 \section{Efficiency of a heat engine according to macroscopic thermodynamics}

 In this section, we study the efficiency of the setup detailed in Section \ref{section:The setting} under the constraints of macroscopic thermodynamics, as described in Section \ref{sub:macro}.
-This implies that the Helmholtz free energy solely dictates whether $\rho_\CW^0\rightarrow\rho_\CW^1$ is possible.
-We find that in both cases of extracting perfect and near perfect work, \begin{itemize} \item [(1)] The maximum achievable efficiency is the Carnot efficiency. \item [(2)] The Carnot efficiency can be achieved for any cold bath Hamiltonian. \item [(3)] The Carnot efficiency is only achieved when the final state of the cold bath is thermal (according to a different temperature $T_f$). \item [(4)] The Carnot efficiency is only achieved for quasi-static heat engines, meaning in the limit where $T_f \gtrsim T_\cold$.
-A technical definition of quasi-static heat engines can be found in Def.~\ref{def:quasi static}.
+This implies that the \helmholtz~free energy solely dictates whether $\rho_\CW^0\rightarrow\rho_\CW^1$ is possible.
+We find that in both cases of extracting perfect and near perfect work, \begin{itemize} \item [(1)] The maximum achievable efficiency is the Carnot efficiency. \item [(2)] The Carnot efficiency can be achieved for any cold bath Hamiltonian. \item [(3)] For any $\Delta C$, the maximum efficiency achievable for the particular value of $\Delta C$, is achieved iff the final state of the cold bath is thermal (according to a different temperature $T_f$). \item [(4)] When the final state of the cold bath is thermal, the Carnot efficiency is achieved iff we take the limit corresponding to a quasi-static heat engine (Eq. \eqref{def:quasi static eff mac}).
 Roughly speaking, this means that there is only infinitesimal change in the final temperature of the cold bath, compared to its original state. \end{itemize}

-This section can be summarized as follows: in Section \ref{subsec:maxextwork_macro}, we first apply the macroscopic law of thermodynamics, namely the fact that Helmholtz free energy is non-increasing, to our heat engine setup.
+This section can be summarized as follows: in Section \ref{subsec:maxextwork_macro}, we first apply the macroscopic law of thermodynamics, namely the fact that \helmholtz~free energy is non-increasing, to our heat engine setup.
 By making use of energy conservation, we can derive the amount of maximum extractable work as shown in Eq.~\eqref{eq:Helmholts as D_1}.
 Next, in Section \ref{sec:Maximum efficiency} we show that when considering the extraction of perfect work, we show the points (1)-(4) as stated above.
 In Section \ref{sub:macroeffNPW}, we show that points (1)-(4) hold also when considering near perfect work.